 The wedding itself was at Fort William Historical Park, which is a beautiful place to get married.
 My sister got married there—that was my first wedding, and I don’t remember much of it aside from being offered wine at the reception, when I was 15!
 Despite some rain very early in the day, the weather had turned sunny and warm—too warm, in fact.
 For some reason, yesterday was one of the hottest days of our summer—and we got to spend a few hours outside sweating in three-piece suits!

 Being an auxiliary member of a wedding party is not a demanding job.
 You don’t have to make a speech.
 You don’t have to do much in the way of planning.
 You just have to show up, stand around, and look good—I can do that.
 It’s a lot of waiting around.
 After the fabulous and moving ceremony, we went to the Fort proper for the wedding party photographs—and that was about an hour and a half of standing around, setting up shots and waiting to have our photos taken.
 It was fun, don’t get me wrong; the photographer was enthusiastic and really knew how to use the Fort as a backdrop.
-He even persuaded one of the re-enactors to fire off his musket in the background of one of the photos of Cassie and Chris.
+He even persuaded one of the re-enactors to fire off his musket in the background of one of the photos of Cassie and Marian.
 However, the combination of not having a proper lunch (hello, lone Subway sandwich), sweltering in my suit, and spending over an hour standing around did make for an exhausting afternoon.

 Still, all that waiting around is a small price for the dancing.
 Er, I mean, for the joy of participating in the union of two people who love each—oh, I’m not fooling anyone.
 I was there for the dancing.